-Cave of the Miracles is one of the island's most incredible caves with the requisite stalactites and stalagmites, and primitive Taino cave paintings to boot.
+Cave of the Miracles is one of the island's most incredible cave networks with the requisite stalactites and stalagmites, and hundreds of primitive Taíno cave paintings to boot.
 There are walkways and ramps, a tram, and even an elevator that can accommodate wheelchairs.
-State-of-the-art lighting utilizes sensors, illuminating the artwork as you approach.
+State-of-the-art lighting utilizes sensors, illuminating the artwork only as you approach.
 The cave can safely accommodate groups, which is the only way you can visit.
-If driving between, say, Santo Domingo and La Romana, make a pit stop and the multilingual staff will pair you up with others to form a group for the guided tour (one hour).
+If driving between, say, Santo Domingo and La Romana, make a pit stop and the multilingual staff will pair you up with others to form a group for a one-hour guided tour.
 The semi-arid gardens are well maintained, as are the restrooms, museum, shop, snack bar, and “herd” of oversized iguanas.
-Tropical Tours runs a trip here out of Casa de Campo for US$34 per person (minimum six people); they also make a stopover in the town of La Romana.
+Tropical Tours runs a trip here out of Casa de Campo (minimum six people); they also make a stopover in the town of La Romana.